 The exception being for entries to the On the Phone category, the fee for which is £6 per entry only, £2 of which will be given as a donation to Action Against Hunger.

-To enter the category unearthed® Food Film Shorts the fee will be £30 per video submitted.
+To enter the Winterbotham Darby Food Film Shorts supported by Foodism category the fee will be £30 per video submitted.

 Once entered, images cannot be withdrawn unless the Organisers are notified that there is a permissions issue, in which case the images will be withdrawn on request of the copyright holder / entrant but no refund will be payable.